itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Create from a DOT file

-Another way to create a graph is by providing the path of a valid DOT file to the static `parseDOT` method provided by `Graph`.
+Another way to create a `Graph` is by providing the path of a valid DOT file to the static `parseDOT` method provided by `Graph`.
 This static method utilizies the [Nidi3 graphviz-java](https://github.com/nidi3/graphviz-java) libarary to parse a DOT file by creating a MutableGraph object from graphviz-java, and then uses that MutableGraph object to add the nodes and edges (including all attributes) to the `Graph`.
-After parsing is complete, the graph should contain all the nodes, edges, and attributes from the DOT file.
+After parsing is complete, the `Graph` should contain all the nodes, edges, and their respective attributes from the DOT file.

 The following is an example of parsing a valid [DOT file](./src/test/resources/DOT/valid/nodesX_Y_ZLabeled/nodesX_Y_ZLabeled.dot):